forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Marples 2020
 David R. Marples, The Maidan Revolution in Ukraine, <https://www.e-ir.info/2020/07/01/the-maidan-revolution-in-ukraine/>

+##### Katchanovski 2021
+The Maidan Massacre in Ukraine: Revelations from Trials and Investigation, Ivan Katchanovski, School of Political Studies & Conflict Studies and Human Rights Program University of Ottawa, Canada ikatchan@uottawa.ca

+> Hard to judge the statements.
+Not all are agreed here but some deserve consideration.

+##### ECtHR Re Crimea 2021
+Both Ukraine and Russia explain their viewpoints around the change in control of Crimea from Ukraine ('THE APPLICANT GOVERNMENT') to Russia ('THE RESPONDENT GOVERNMENT') to the  European Court of Human Rights in "CASE OF UKRAINE v.
+RUSSIA (RE CRIMEA) (Applications nos.
+20958/14 and 38334/18)" (<https://www.refworld.org/pdfid/60016bb84.pdf>).

+> * Russia starts with the revolution itself as argued: """162.
+The “referendum” and the “reunification” cannot be seen in isolation.
+They were the direct result of the violent displacement of the constitutional government of Ukraine (see paragraph 147 (vi) above).""".
+> * Ukraine focusses on the events in Crimea and argues that Russia took effective control of Crimea already ahead of the Referendum (32. and following).
+Who had control at which time points is relevant for the responsibility for human right abuses for which the case is at the ECtHR.
+> * The case itself is currently not further discussed here.

 ##### Nitsova 2021
 Silviya Nitsova (2021) Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution, Europe-Asia Studies, 73:10, 1832-1856, DOI: 10.1080/09668136.2021.1912297 <https://doi.org/10.1080/09668136.2021.1912297>